davdevelopers/discord-bot-currency/README.md

 # discord-bot-currency
-This code only for example and this code just need one file :D
+This code only for example